-6.3 How do you incorporate organizational knowledge, new technology, cost controls, and other efficiency and effectiveness factors, such as cycle time, into process design and delivery?
+6.4 How do you incorporate organizational knowledge, new technology, cost controls, and other efficiency and effectiveness factors, such as cycle time, into process design and delivery?

-While being a small college carries a great many disadvantages, a few advantages exist, especially in areas such as this one where decisions are made which need to be implemented quickly.
+While there may be some disadvantages to being a small college, there are many advantages, especially where decisions are made which need to be implemented quickly.
 WTC has very few levels of bureaucracy with which to contend, and if action is needed quickly and efficiently, the actions of only a few people are generally involved.
 If the decision involves new technology or organizational knowledge unknown to the decision maker, individuals with the requisite knowledge are quickly brought into the planning phase.

-6.4 How do you systematically evaluate and improve your learning-centered processes?
+6.5 How do you systematically evaluate and improve your work processes?